 - Ongoing access to the materials our private and easy-to-navigate retreat platform on Ruzuku.
 (You will be able to access the course long after the scheduled time is completed).

-- 10 weekly webinar audio recordings with Christine to introduce the materials for the week's exploration and guide you through the meditation practice for the week.
+- 10 weekly audio recordings (of webinar sessions from our community program) with Christine to introduce the materials for the week's exploration and guide you through the meditation practice for the week.
 These were offered live during the community version of the retreat.

 - 9 videos from our fabulous guest teachers to offer bonus insights and practices beyond the book, from perspectives of other teachers whose wisdom Christine cherishes.